 - 5.1 It is the responsibility of the data team to process the data and provide it in the formats required by leaders for analysis.
-This includes transferring the data into ALPS for Post-16.
-This provides data evaluation at various levels to be used for accountability, planning and mentoring purposes. - 5.2 Lenz/ALPS provides evaluation at whole Academy, Departmental, College, Student and Teaching Group level.
-Lenz is fully embedded in Academy practice and it is expected that all academic staff use it on a regular basis for a variety of purposes in order to promote student achievement.
-ALPS will be used for Post-16 analysis. - 5.3 Lenz/ALPS data provides the foundation of student mentoring, which is delivered through College Tutor Groups, College mentoring and subject based mentoring. - 5.4 All data is evaluated to provide up to date figures for Performance Table Measures and Leigh Academies Trust (LAT) returns. - 5.5 Data will be analysed to provide clear priorities for subject leaders.
+This provides data evaluation at various levels to be used for accountability, planning and mentoring purposes. - 5.2 Lenz provides evaluation at whole Academy, Departmental, College, Student and Teaching Group level.
+Lenz is fully embedded in Academy practice and it is expected that all academic staff use it on a regular basis for a variety of purposes in order to promote student achievement. - 5.3 Lenz data provides the foundation of student mentoring, which is delivered through College Tutor Groups, College mentoring and subject based mentoring. - 5.4 All data is evaluated to provide up to date figures for Performance Table Measures and Leigh Academies Trust (LAT) returns. - 5.5 Data will be analysed to provide clear priorities for subject leaders.